 The original training of the neural network-based intra prediction mode can be finished in about 15 days, provided that many CPUs (about 1600 cores) are available to generate the training sets at each training cycle.
 To speed-up the reproduction of the training of the neural network-based intra prediction mode, an alternative training with reduced amount of raw data is tested.
 Section 4 presents the results of both the original training and the alternative training with reduced amount of raw data.

 Experiments

-The experimental results are presented in Figure 2, Figure 3, Figure 4, and Figure 5.
+The experimental results are presented in Figure 2, Figure 3, Figure 4, Figure 5, Figure 6, Figure 7, Figure 8, and Figure 9.